-Actual product availability may vary from items listed on website
+Actual product availability occasionally varies from items listed on website

 Shipping time may vary

 The Loaded Dervish Sama Longboard is a super fun board for cruising, carving, and freeriding.
 It has a pretty fair amount of flex that can be customized further with the multiple flex options that Loaded offers (1-3).
 When you set it up with a nice turny truck it is fun for flowing down hills, doing big carves, and doing a ton of different types of slides.
 Due to the flex it isn’t going to perform the best at high speeds but for moderate speeds the Loaded Dervish Sama is one of the most fun boards out there.
 We especially loved the kicktails for popping shove-its and no complies!

 Dervish Sama (Flex 2) Complete - Paris 180mm 50° Silver, 75mm In Heat 80a Orange

 The Loaded Dervish Sama has all the things you love about its predecessor with a few new twists that make it yet again an amazing board.
 The Dervish Sama is a fun and flexy longboardboard that will give you an awesome surfy feel.
 It is half an inch wider than the original Dervish because Loaded added some concave to the Dervish Sama.
 As a result, your feet will lock in comfortably on the standing platform.
 The length and wheelbase are nice and long which, in longboarding, will provide for added stability at higher speeds.
 The Dervish Sama is a drop-through platform board.
 With drop-through boards you sit closer to the ground, adding stability and making pushing a breeze!